Tennessee Titans Shock Top-Seeded Baltimore Ravens In Biggest NFL Playoff Upset Since 2010 Season, 28-12

 Henry’s performance followed his 182 yards on 34 carries in last week’s Wild Card game upset over the New England Patriots.
 The dominant, back-to-back outings made him the first NFL running back ever to record two games with 175 or more yards in a single postseason.

-The Ravens came in as 9 1/2-point favorites after winning their last 12 regular season games in a row to finish at 14-2, the best record in the NFL.
-The Titans trudged into the playoffs, winning their regular season finale over the AFC South champion Houston Texans to beat out the Pittsburgh Steelers for the AFC’s second and final Wild card berth, with a 9-7 record.
+The Ravens came in as 9.5-point favorites after winning their last 12 regular season games in a row to finish at 14-2, the best record in the NFL.
+The Titans trudged into the playoffs with a 9-7 record, winning their regular season finale over the AFC South champion Houston Texans to beat out the Pittsburgh Steelers for the AFC’s second and final wild card berth.

-But two consecutive playoff upset wins now have Head Coach Mike Vrabel’s team one win away from only their second Super Bowl in franchise history — including their years as the Houston Oilers from 1960 to 1996.
+The two consecutive playoff upset wins now have head coach Mike Vrabel’s team one win away from only their second Super Bowl in franchise history — including their years as the Houston Oilers from 1960 to 1996.
 Tennessee’s only Super Bowl appearance came in the 1999-2000 season.
 That game ended when wide receiver Kevin Dyson came up one yard short of the end zone with what could have been a game-tying touchdown, on a pass from quarterback Steve McNair, as recounted by Bleacher Report.

 ????
 DERRICK HENRY TOUCHDOWN PASS ???? @KingHenry_2 | #TENvsBAL pic.twitter.com/VU3vhqgp54